Guildford Circular via Albury Park Walk

 9. Ford Farm to Little London (1¾ km)

 • Follow the farm drive out to Sandy Lane.
 Turn left and go up this lane to Albury Heath.
 Fork right onto a path through the wooded heath, later going past a sports pitch and across New Road.
 Head east across another part of the heath and continue along Warners Lane.
-At the far end go over a stile on the right and diagonally across a small field to the car park of the William Ⅳ pub.
+At the far end go over a stile on the right and cut across a small field to the car park of the William Ⅳ pub.

-1. Go through a wooden kissing gate at the left-hand end of the fence ahead and turn left onto the farm drive.
+1. Go through a metal kissing gate at the left-hand end of the fence ahead and turn left onto the farm drive.
 Follow it round to the right, past outbuildings.
 In 250m you come to a T-junction where you turn left onto a track (Sandy Lane), ignoring a bridleway signpost pointing right.
 In 150m the lane curves left and goes under the railway line.

 2. In a further 150m there are paths leading into the wooded Albury Heath on both sides.
 The suggested route is to fork right off the sunken lane onto a path which climbs into the wooded heath, a less gloomy route than staying on the lane.
 Stay fairly close to the lane on the main path, avoiding side paths branching off to the right.